ON THIS PAGE:

 Post-Renal (Non-Renal)

-The proteinuria is caused by a part of the urinary
+In these cases the proteinuria is caused by a part of the urinary

 tract other than the kidneys depositing protein in the urine.